crcn/mesh.js/docs/react-integration.md

-Mesh works very well with React, and compliments it's unidirectional data-flow philosophy.
+Mesh works very well with React, and compliments its unidirectional data-flow philosophy.